ansible/ansible/docs/docsite/rst/windows_usage.rst

 Running Commands
 ----------------
-In the case that there is not module that can complete a task that is required, a command or script can be run using the ``win_shell``/``win_command``/``raw``/ ``script`` modules.
+In the case that there is no module that can complete a task that is required, a command or script can be run using the ``win_shell``/``win_command``/``raw``/ ``script`` modules.